Qualitative Research opportunities at UA

 Qualitative research courses

-Below are the graduate-level courses that Dr. Shelton has taught or will teach, Fall 2016-Fall 2019, at UA:
+Below are the graduate-level courses that Dr. Shelton has taught or will teach, Fall 2016-Spring 2020, at UA:

 - BER 630: Case Study: This course is about case studies and the production of case studies as a legitimized research approach in multiple disciplines.
 We will approach the case study critically, with the idea that we cannot critique that which we do not know.
 As such, we will explore and employ case study techniques even as we interrogate the assumptions and rationalities that grant them meaning.
 In this way we will consider the case of the case study.